karunendumishra/remix-project/apps/remix-ide/docs/remixd.md

 Then from the terminal, the command `remixd -s <absolute-path-to-the-shared-folder> --remix-ide <your-remix-ide-URL-instance>` will start `remixd` and will share the given folder with remix-ide.

-For example, to use remixd with Remix IDE ( and not the alpha version) use this command:
+For example, to use remixd with XIDE ( and not the alpha version) use this command:
 `remixd -s <absolute-path-to-the-shared-folder> --remix-ide https://remix.ethereum.org`

 Make sure that if you use https://remix.ethereum.org (secure http) in the remixd command (like in the example above), that you are also pointing your browser to https://remix.ethereum.org and not to http://remix.ethereum.org (plain old insecure http).
 Or if you want to use http in the browser use http in the remixd command.

-The folder is shared using a websocket connection between `Remix IDE` and `remixd`.
+The folder is shared using a websocket connection between `XIDE` and `remixd`.

 Be sure the user executing `remixd` has read/write permission on the